mstjr/Murmured/README.md

 You can obtain the Murmur Ice Wrapper for Java in two ways:

 - **Download Jar File**: You can download the JAR file directly from the repository.
-- **Maven Local Downloader**: If you are using Maven, you can add the wrapper as a dependency in your project.
+- **Maven Local Downloader**: If you are using Maven or Gradle, you can add the wrapper as a dependency in your project.
+(It will be avaialable soon)

 ## Usage Example